jstewmc/chunker/README.md

 ## Size

 The File chunker defaults to chunks of 8,192 *bytes*, and the Text chunker defaults to chunks of 2,000 *characters*.
 But, you can set the chunker's chunk size with the `setSize()` method.
-Just keep in mind, the `size` property of a File chunker is in *bytes*, and the `size` property of a Text chunker is in *characters*:
+Just keep in mind, the `size` property of a File chunker is in bytes, and the `size` property of a Text chunker is in characters:

 ```php
 use Jstewmc\Chunker;